baconjs/bacon.js/README.md

 to the `subscribe` method is that the actual stream values are received, instead of Event objects.

+`stream.onEnd(f)` subscribes a callback to stream end.
+The function will be called when the stream ends.

 `stream.subscribe(f)` subscribes given handler function to event stream.
 Function will receive Event objects (see below).
 The subscribe() call returns a `unsubscribe` function that you can